Types of Poop: Appearance, Color, Size and What’s Considered Healthy

 Diarrhea

 Diarrhea is the result of an inflamed gut.
 Maybe you ate something that didn’t sit well, or your dose of antibiotics is irritating your digestive system.
-Either way, it's coming, and it’s coming in hot.
+Either way, it's coming, and it’s coming in hot and may cause your butthole to burn when pooping.
 To help make your poop more solid, you can take over-the-counter medication or try to enhance your diet with foods like oatmeal, psyllium husks, beans, lentils, fruits, and veggies.

 Constipation